free consultations for injury matters

 • Acts of marital misconduct

-Courts approach child-related concerns on what they deem is in the child’s best interest, often seeking third-party opinions.
+Courts approach child-related concerns while focusing on what they deem is in the child's best interest, often seeking third-party opinions.
 Child custody, or conservatorship, may be sole or joint.
-Sole custody assigns one parent the responsibility for providing the child’s home and key medical and educational decisions.
+Sole custody assigns one parent the responsibility for providing the child's home and key medical and educational decisions.
 Joint conservatorships assign dual responsibility for key decisions.
-Children may reside primarily with one parent, while the other receives visitation schedules for parenting time or variations upon court discretion.
+Children may reside primarily with one parent, while the other receives visitation on a regular, ongoing basis.

-Unwed parents may formally establish the father’s paternity in order to assist with child support.
-Shortly after birth, fathers may sign an acknowledgment of paternity voluntarily, or courts may order submission to a paternity test to verify.
-Both parents are responsible for supporting children, and if living separately, regular child support payments are implemented and enforced.
-Payments are typically calculated as a percentage of the parent’s income.
+Unwed parents may formally establish the father's paternity in order to assist with child support.
+Shortly after birth, a father may voluntarily sign a document known as an acknowledgment of paternity, or a family court judge may order a paternity test to verify the genetic link between the child and the father.
+Both parents are responsible for supporting children, and if living separately, regular child support payments will typically be implemented and enforced.
+Payments are typically calculated as a percentage of the obligor parent's income.

+At The Bettersworth Law Firm, we can help you resolve issues related to divorce, child custody, and child support.
 We also provide assistance in other areas, like a name change, adoption, grandparent access, termination of parental rights, and annulment.
-To take full advantage of the legal resources available to you and your family, contact The Bettersworth Law Firm today at 830-443-9193.
+To take full advantage of the legal resources available to you and your family, contact us today at 830-606-0404.